openmultiplayer/web/docs/scripting/resources/tirestates.md

 ---
 title: Tire States
-description: Information about byte size and its correspond tire state bits.
+description: Information about byte size and its corresponding tire state bits.
 ---

 :::note